Tatsunoko vs. Capcom: Reception

 Famitsus four reviewers each gave Cross Generation of Heroes a score of 8/10.
 They believed that its variety of characters and its fighting system were strong points, but found its gameplay to be slightly flat, as skilled players are obligated to use Baroque Combos repeatedly.
 Licensing and resource issues made GameSpots Ricardo Torres, IGNs John Tanaka, GamesRadar and other critics doubtful that the game would see an international release.
 Describing the game's cast of licensed characters, Adam Sessler of X-Play stated that "clearing the American rights to show them all in one game would be a logistical nightmare."
 He also pointed out the largely unknown cast to non-Japanese audiences—a notion IGNs Mark Bozon agreed with.
 When Ultimate All-Stars debuted at E3 2009, it garnered numerous genre-specific awards, and won the Game Critics Award for "Best Fighting Game".

 Ultimate All-Stars received positive reviews, with an average score of 85% on review aggregate sites Metacritic and GameRankings.
 Critics praised its balance between accessibility and depth; Adam Sessler called it the perfect game for the Wii's demographic, and remarked that it allows "grandmas, kiddies and junkies" to perform intricate combos, while including deeper gameplay mechanics for the "more refined palate".
 Contrasting the game with previous Vs. titles, GameSpot reviewer Randolph Ramsay stated that its use of fewer buttons "may seem less complex [...], but this simplicity belies the depth of each character's move set."
 Eurogamers Matt Edwards believed that, compared to the separate buttons for punches and kicks in Marvel vs. Capcom 2: New Age of Heroes, Tatsunoko vs. Capcoms streamlined approach was moderately easy to learn.
 Edwards claimed that the game is a "slightly slower and more user-friendly Marvel, without losing the ability to pull-off crazy 50+ hit combos."

 Reviewers lauded the variety of Tatsunoko vs. Capcoms graphical presentation and character playstyles.
-Ben Kuchera of Ars Technicag wrote that its over-the-top attacks can be "huge, colorful, screen-filling blasts of light and movement," and that combos "flash across the screen, claiming you landed billions of points of damage."
+Ben Kuchera of Ars Technica wrote that its over-the-top attacks can be "huge, colorful, screen-filling blasts of light and movement," and that combos "flash across the screen, claiming you landed billions of points of damage."
 Adam Sessler and 1UP.coms Richard Li found that each character played in a vastly different way; Li explained that there are characters who take advantage of sheer speed and long range moves, others who use momentum to apply pressure to opponents and those who rely on a single opportune moment to deal vast amounts of damage.
 Heidi Kemps of GamePro contrasted the game with Marvel vs. Capcom 2, and noted that "every combatant in Tatsunoko feels carefully designed to be unique, intriguing, and most importantly, worth investing time into mastering."
 Bozon, Edwards, and VideoGamer.coms Wesley Yin-Poole believed that the characters were well-animated, and chained attacks together seamlessly.